ParticulaCode/GoDiceUnityDemo/README.md

 # External dependencies

 - Bluetooth plugin is not included in this repository due to legal issues.
 We strongly recommend using this plugin [Bluetooth LE for iOS, tvOS and Android](https://assetstore.unity.com/packages/tools/network/bluetooth-le-for-ios-tvos-and-android-26661).
-Just import it to the project, then add `USE_BLE_PLUGIN` define, reference `BLE` assembly definition in `GoDice.App.Modules.Bluetooth` and everything is supposed to compile.
+To add the Plugin to the project, do the following:
+1. Import the BLE plugin to the project.
+2. Enter the "Project Setting" and Add the `USE_BLE_PLUGIN` definition to the "Scripting Define Symbols" section.
+Click Apply.
+3. Create an Assembly Definition to the BLE plugin by entering the plugin folder ("Assets\Plugins") then right click on the folder, choose Create and select Assembly Definition and name it BLE.
+4. Enter the folder "Assets\Scripts\GoDice\App\Modules\Bluetooth", click the assembly refernece file GoDice.App.Modules.Bluetooth and reference `BLE` assembly definition (from previous step) to the Assembly Definition Reference list (by dragging it to the end of the list), now everything supposed to compile.
+Click Apply.

 If you want to use another plugin for bluetooth communication, you have to make your own implementation of `IBluetoothBridge` and disable `USE_BLE_PLUGIN` define.
 - FrostLib is an in-house set of scripts.
 - We encourage you to also add [Odin Inspector](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041) to the project.
 It will provide you with a better inspector for simulated dice.
 And this is an awesome plugin in general.
 By default demo project has `OdinMockup` assembly to keep the code compiled, but you if you add Odin Inspector and disable `USE_ODIN_MOCKUP`
 - Whatever plugin you'll decide to use for Bluetooth - don't forget to reference its assembly definition in `GoDice.App.Modules.Bluetooth`